hydra-billing/hyaml/README.md

 twine upload --repository-url https://test.pypi.org/legacy/ dist/*
 ```

-If you sure and ready, publish it to the main index:
+If you're sure and ready, publish it to the main index:

 ```
 twine upload dist/*